All components that make up the synthesizer in FabFilter Twin are displayed as large

 parameters: you can toggle between them by holding down the Ctrl key on Windows, or

-the Command key on OS X. For example, in the above screen shot, you would normally
+the Command key on macOS.
+For example, in the above screen shot, you would normally

 change the filter frequency and peak parameters; by holding down